spritlesoftware/our-website/content/english/events_webniars/march_event.md

   alt: "Web Engineering Services "
   content: "Exploratory session themed to improve your perception of smart contracts and their applications.</br>It's a perfect opportunity to exchange your thoughts on Smart Contracts with our Tech experts in Web3."
   bulletpoints:
-   - "Exploratory session themed to improve your perception of smart contracts and their applications."
+   - "It will give an exposure to know about GitHub and services"
-   - "It's a perfect opportunity to exchange your thoughts on Smart Contracts with our Tech experts in Web3."
+   - "This event is your opportunity to interact with tech experts and pitch your thoughts on using GitHub services."
+   - "Our hands-on-activities in Wikisource will make you an expert in restoring archaic books!"